akumria/puppet-postgresql/README.md

 been initially created. i.e. changing the `login` permission of a user does not work.
 Nor does changing the locale of an existing database.

+With Puppet version less than 3.0, you must [enable pluginsync](http://docs.puppetlabs.com/guides/plugins_in_modules.html#enabling-pluginsync), so that the custom types are sent to each client.

 Contributors
 ------------